Edited Media Understanding Frames: Reasoning About the Intent and Implications of Visual Misinformation: Defining Edited Media Understanding Frames

-Our task tests this rich image understanding through the format of open-ended question answering.
-A model is given the following: \begin{itemize}[wide, labelwidth=!,listparindent=0pt, labelindent=0pt,noitemsep,topsep=1pt,parsep=2pt,leftmargin =*] \item Two images, a source image $I_S$, and an edited image $I_E$. \item A list of important entities: expressed as bounding boxes $\mathbf{b}_i$ for each entity (e.g. \subjectthree~for $i{=}3$).
-These boxes ensure a high level of grounding, while avoiding clunky referring expressions (e.g., `The man with the red tie on the right') or relying on explicit knowledge of the entity's real name (e.g., `John Boehner'). \item An open-ended question $\boldsymbol{q}$ (possibly referring to an entity); e.g., ``How might \subjectthree~feel upon seeing this edit?'' \end{itemize}
+\begin{itemize}[wide, labelwidth=!,listparindent=0pt, labelindent=0pt,noitemsep,topsep=1pt,parsep=2pt,leftmargin =*] \item A source image $I_S$, and an edited image $I_E$. \item A list of important subjects: expressed as bounding boxes $\mathbf{b}_i$ for each subject. \item An open-ended question $\boldsymbol{q}$ associated with $~\mathcal{F}(*)$; e.g., ``How might \subjectthree~feel upon seeing this edit?'' \item A list of annotated boxes $\mathbf{a}_i \in I_E$ marking the objects in the image that were \textit{introduced} and \textit{modified}, and a true/false label denoting if the background was changed. \end{itemize}

-Each question $\boldsymbol{q}$ has a binary classification label $\mathbf{y}$, where the label-space is specific to the question.
-For example, for ``How might \subjectone~feel upon seeing this edit?'', the valid options are `positive' or `negative.'
-However, we also want models to go beyond simple answering -- we want them to answer \emph{for the right reasons}, in an explainable way.
-Thus, given a model's $\boldsymbol{y}$, we require it to generate a \emph{rationale} $\boldsymbol{r}$ explaining why its answer is true.
-For example, to justify why \subjectone~might feel ``negative'' in response to seeing Figure~\ref{fig:summary}, a good rationale explains that the perception of \subjectone~could be injured because a gun was added to \subjectone's hand.
-Our evaluation recruits human raters to compare generated answers and rationales $\boldsymbol{y}$/$\boldsymbol{r}$ to those written by annotators.

-One last important point is how to structure the questions.
-In our task, we consider five open-ended question types -- \textit{intent, implication, emotion, deception, and disinformation}.
-Descriptions of each are in Table \ref{fig:dimdis}.
-Each \dimension \space focuses on a different aspect of the image edit, and is related one-to-one with an open-ended question $\mathbf{q}$.
-Each question \dimension \space may also reference a specific entity $\mathbf{b}$.
-In these cases, the answer to the question would differ based on the main subject referred.